Today is St. Brigid’s Day and all across Ireland people still adhere to the old

 Once word of his conversion reached beyond his lands, news spread fast.
 Ever since, Irish people have made rush crosses to commemorate the occasion.

-Happy St. Brigid’s Day to all.
-You may want to celebrate by making Boxty pancakes, a traditional food served on this day.
+Happy St. Brigid's Day to all.
+You may wish to celebrate by making Boxty pancakes, a traditional food served on this day.

 Slán agus beannacht,